-Our branch of the Catholic Faith continues to work with the Roman branch to heal our five-hundred-year-old separation, but issues regarding the exercise of authority, the full inclusion of women in ministry, and the application of moral and ethical norms render reunion unlikely for the foreseeable future.
+Our branch of the Catholic Faith continues to work with the Roman branch to heal our fivehundred-year-old separation, but issues regarding the exercise of authority, the full inclusion of women in ministry, and the application of moral and ethical norms render reunion unlikely for the foreseeable future.

-Saint Paul's is a Reformed Church: The English Reformation was a protest against the Roman exercise of ecclesiastical and political authority, and against perceived corruptions in the medieval Church.
+Saint Paul's is a Reformed Church: The English Reformation was a protest against the Roman exercise of ecclesiastical and political authority, against perceived corruptions in the medieval Church, and, in a time of growing national English identity, resistance to attempts to subordinate that identity to Roman and Spanish authority.
 Positively stated, the Anglican Church believes the ancient Catholic Faith must be in a constant state of reform in response to new learning and the continued movement of the Holy Spirit leading human beings to deepened understanding and awareness.
 In this sense we are a "Protestant" church, having protested the Roman unwillingness to reform the medieval mistakes present in much of ecclesiastical life in the sixteenth century.
 Differences in Church governance, practical moral theology, the role of women, priestly celibacy, the formation of doctrine, and ecclesiastical culture continue to echo our original reasons for division.